• Skip to primary navigation

 Poor Man’s Crispy Duck (Pulled Hoisin Pork Tortillas)

-All the flavours of crispy duck with pancakes but with pulled pork and flour tortillas - just fab!
+All the flavours of crispy duck with pancakes but with pulled pork, flour tortillas and salad.

 Course Main